Dallas: J.R. Returns: Plot summary

-J.R. is the majority shareholder in WestStar, and he uses that clout to force McKay to back out of buying Ewing Oil.
+When the entire plan is complete, J.R. is the majority shareholder in WestStar, and he uses that clout to force McKay to back out of buying Ewing Oil.
 After being sent a letter notifying him of his daughter's whereabouts, Cliff decided that finding his family is more important than beating J.R., but Bobby figured out a way that Cliff can have both, and he bought Ewing Oil.
 Bobby later realizes that he was tricked back into the oil business by J.R., who knew getting Bobby off Southfork would force him not to sell.
 J.R. maneuvered the board to remove McKay as Chairman of WestStar and for himself to take his place.

 An unhappy Bobby sells half of the company to his new partner, Sue Ellen.
 A drunken and bitter Sly (Deborah Rennard) had tipped off Sue Ellen that J.R. faked his own death.
 Sue Ellen suspected this all along and felt that J.R needed to be taught a lesson.
 Cliff, meanwhile, greets Afton and their daughter Pamela (Deborah Kellner) outside the sanitarium, and they leave to be a family.

 In the last scene, John Ross asks J.R. why he is smiling even though he lost Ewing Oil to Bobby and Sue Ellen.
 J.R. points out that Bobby is back in the oil business and is no longer going to sell Southfork.
 Sue Ellen is back at Southfork to stay, and John Ross will remain in Dallas to learn the oil business from J.R.
 John Ross realizes that his father planned everything to work out this way.
 J.R.'s last words are, "You see, John Ross?
 You're learning already."

+Series finale cliffhanger resolution

+During the scene where J.R. reunites with Bobby, the latter mentions how he found his brother at the end of the final episode of the original series, which had ended on a freeze frame of Bobby saying "oh, my God" after J.R. had fired a gunshot in his bedroom.
+Bobby reveals that J.R. had blown a hole in a mirror in a drunken stupor, babbling on about how the devil was looking back at him.
+The next morning, J.R. was gone from Dallas and the two had barely spoken in the ensuing years.